Configure Connected Apps with OAuth 2.0 Trust

 • Provide your users a single sign-on (SSO) experience to Tableau content embedded in your external applications through the identity provider (IdP) you’ve already configured for your Tableau Cloud site

-• Programmatically authorize access to the Tableau REST API on users' behalf using a JSON Web Token (JWT)
+• Programmatically authorize access to the Tableau REST API (and the Metadata API starting in Tableau Cloud October 2023) on users' behalf using a JSON Web Token (JWT)

 When embedded Tableau content is loaded in your external application, a standard OAuth flow is used.
 After users successfully sign in to the IdP, they are then automatically signed in to Tableau Cloud.
 Follow the steps described below to register your EAS with your Tableau Cloud site.